Celebrate queer film in the high desert!

 Festival Organizers

-Graham Kolbeins (they/he) is a Canadian queer filmmaker, writer, and designer living in 29 Palms, California.
+Graham Kolbeins (they/he) is a Canadian queer filmmaker, writer, and designer.
 They are the director of the feature documentary Queer Japan, a kaleidoscopic portrait of sexuality and gender identity in contemporary Japan.
 Their short films include “The House of Gay Art” and “PAISA,” with co-director Dorian Wood.
 Kolbeins’ documentary web series, Rad Queers, profiled subjects including visual artist Edie Fake and Latinx leather organization Payasos L.A.
 In 2016, the Japan-U.S. Friendship Council named Kolbeins a recipient of their Creative Artists Exchange Fellowship.
-They are most recently the director of photography on “Willa Justice: Drag Queen Private Eye,” a comedic short film shot in the high desert, starring Lady Chilane and Scott Turner Schofield.
+They are most recently the director of “Outage,” a sci-fi family comedy shot in the high desert.